FETs, Field Effect Transistors Includes:

 JFET circuit applications

-JFETs are very useful active devices and as a result they are used in many electronic circuit designs.
+JFETs are very useful electronic components and as a result they are used in many electronic circuit designs.
 They offer a number of distinct advantages that can be put to use in many circuits.

 - Simple biasing